 Political & economic relations

-EC-Bangladesh institutional relations date back to 1973 and have developed over the years – as have Bangladesh and the European Community.
+EU-Bangladesh institutional relations date back to 1973 and have developed over the years

-Since Bangladesh achieved independence in 1971, its population has grown from about 70 million people to 150 million or more in 20012.
-Over the same time period, the population of the European Community has expanded as new countries have joined.
-From six EC Member States in 1971 with a combined population of some 210 million, the European Union (EU) as it is now called has 27 Member States with some 500 million people.
+Since Bangladesh achieved independence in 1971, its population has grown from about 70 million people to 150 million or more in 2012.
+Over the same time period, the population of the European Union has expanded as new countries have joined.
+From six EC Member States in 1971 with a combined population of some 210 million, the European Union (EU) as it is now called has 28 Member States with some 500 million people.

 The European Union is among the three biggest donors of grant finance to Bangladesh, estimated at €500 million in 2011.
 The EC is (after the UK) the second largest EU donor to Bangladesh, with €403 million allocated under the Country Strategy Paper (CSP) for 2007-13.
 The CSP sets out the following priorities for assistance: health, education, good governance and human rights, economic and trade development, disaster management and food security.